Chestnut Class - Year 6

 In English, we will be reading the book 'Letters from the Lighthouse' by Emma Carroll.

-In Geography, we will be learning about Our Changing World.
-Children will discover some of the many ways in which the world around them is changing.
-From coastal erosion to political changes, there are many factors at work.
-Children will learn about the structure of the United Kingdom and how its shape and geography have changed over thousands of years.
-Using an online database of photographs, children can explore how landscapes change.
+In Geography this term, our topic is Our Changing World.
+The children will explore some of the many ways the world around us is constantly changing.
+From natural processes such as coastal erosion to human influences like political change, we’ll examine the factors that shape our environment.
+We will look closely at the structure of the United Kingdom and investigate how its physical geography has evolved over thousands of years.

 For more information please see the topic web below.